 What solvents are safe for Oil Painting?

-With the hot weather this summer in the UK, I became increasingly concerned about using Turpentine (Turps) as a paint thinner and brush cleaner when painting with oils.
+With the hot weather in the summer in the UK in 2019, I became increasingly concerned about using Turpentine (Turps) as a paint thinner and brush cleaner when painting with oils.
 This is an historically important solvent distilled from pine trees and has a strong (but not unpleasant) odour.
 It can give some artists headaches but I just found the aroma a bit overpowering in a small room.

 But what really caught my attention was the article by Julie Caves on the Jackson Art Website:

 I noticed that in the solvent safety table the “flash point” of Turps (the temperature at which a solvent gives off enough vapour to ignite in air in the presence of a spark or flame) is 35 ºC.
 As the temperature in my studio got to around 35ºC some days, this was a cause of some concern!

 White spirit (often used as a Turps substitute) was only a little better with a flashpoint of around 39ºC and has its own hazard problems reported after long-term exposure (including chronic effects on the central nervous system and severe skin irritation).

 The table given in the article described several safer alternative solvents with higher flash points so I decided to try some of these.

 “Citrus turpentine” is distilled from citrus fruits rather than pine trees and has a pleasant odour with a flashpoint around 53ºC.
 This sounds safer and useable but, for me, it still had quite a strong aroma in a small room.

 Other solvents such as “Studio safe citrus solvent” are composed of less volatile compounds.
 These are less flammable than turpentine-like compounds and Studio safe citrus solvent is given as “non-flammable”.
 They have less of a pungent odour and I found the Studio safe orange solvent to have a mild and fairly pleasant orange fragrance.